Fireplace and Chimney Inspections

 Albany Chimney Inspection & Albany Chimneys conducts professional fireplace and chimney liner inspections.
 Does your current fireplace have any damage?
 Is there a chemical build-up that could cause problems?
 We’ll take a look and see– and then give you a report.
 Our inspector specifically looks for damaged mortar, shifting constructions, cracks, and creosote build-up.
 Albany Chimney Inspection also offers chimney inspections.
 To schedule your inspection, give us a call today at 800-598-4754 to make an appointment.

-The Importance of Fireplace and Chimney Inspections
+The Importance of Fireplace and Chimney Inspections:

 Why is it important to have your fireplace and chimney inspected?
-What if your chimney has become clogged up with critters (like birds, bats or squirrels) or branches and leaves?
+What if your chimney has become clogged up with critters (like birds, bats, or squirrels) or branches and leaves?
 An inspection will let you know it’s time to remove pests and obstructions for safety’s sake.
 Anytime there’s a blockage in the chimney, and you light a fire below, you could end up subjecting yourself and others to carbon monoxide poisoning– so it’s best to not let that happen.

 Another major problem that could happen in chimney walls is the build-up of creosote.
 It’s a chemical compound that forms there when you burn wood.
 And it’s highly flammable.
 You don’t want the inside walls of your chimney having a creosote fire, right?
 Something like that could end up burning the whole house down.
-Creosote is tough to remove on your own– but an expert can clean it out using professional grade cleaners and equipment.
+Creosote is tough to remove on your own– but an expert can clean it out using professional-grade cleaners and equipment.
 Do you know if you have a creosote problem?
 An inspection will inform you!

 If you’re like most people, you’re not the best at assessing what’s going on with your chimney system.
 If there’s hidden damage or structural problems, would you be able to identify those problems on your own?
 Not easily… That’s why it’s important to get your fireplace and chimney inspected.
 Problems can be fixed, and the system can be made more efficient.
 Things can be cleaned, too.
 For instance, having the chimney flue cleaned annually will help increase the lifespan of the flue liner.
-Annual maintenance and cleaning helps the chimney system last longer and function as intended.
+Annual maintenance and cleaning help the chimney system last longer and function as intended.

 Finally, it’s important to get your fireplace/chimney inspected because your homeowner’s insurance might actually require it– definitely check and see if that’s the case.